-1.15 Survival Aspects
+1.15 Swival Aspects

 Emergency Plan Notification and Initial Response.--In accordance with the Massachusetts Port Authority Emergency Plan, the Logan Air Traffic Control Tower notified the Logan Fire Department at 1937 and the Coast Guard Operations Center at 1940 that the DC-10 airplane was in the water off the end of runway 15R.
 The Logan Fire Department responded immediately dispatching emergency vehicles to the shoreline.
-'The first firemen arrived at the site within 4 minutes after the crash alarm sounded.
-Vehicles were positioned on shore to provide illumination of the scene, and firemen discharged fire extinguishing agents into the No. 2 centerline engine intake in an unsuccessful attempt to stop the engine as the occupants began to evacuate the airplane.
+The first firemen arrived at the site within 4 minutes after the crash alarm sounded.
+Vehicles were positioned on shore to provide illumination of the scene, and firemen discharged fire extinguishing agents into the No. 2 centerline engine intake in an Unsuccessful attempt to stop the engine as the occupants began to evacuate the airplane.
 Since the accident site was accessible from the shore, the decision was made not to launch the two crash boats.

-Evacuation.--The cabin area, which were configured to seat 354 persons, was divided into three passenger zones.
-There were four floor-level exits on each side of the airplane: forward of zone A (exits 1 L and R), between zones A and B (exits 2 L and R), between zones B and C (exits 3 L and R), and the aft floor-level exits (4 L and R) between gine was d at low ortion of les were gine had nded for removed 2 engine . and all parts of >rrosion. of both fe rafts, were a verload ssibility ere lost he high h the Tower ter at Logan reline. unded. remen in an plane. not to s, was of the nd R), tween the last seat row and the aft lavatory area.
-All exits were equipped with slide/raft combinations.
+Evacuation.--The cabin area, which were configured to seat 354 persons, was chvided into three passenger zones.
+There were four floor-level exits on each side of the airplane: forward of zone A (exits 1 L and R), between zones A and B (exits 2 L and R), between zones B and C (exits 3 L and R), and the aft floor-level exits (4 L and R) between the last seat row and the aft lavatory area.
+All exits were equipped with slidehaft combinations.